Research students from around the globe

 Many years experience has taught us that international students have particular needs and the University offers a full range of services to help you before you arrive and once you are here.

-The International Office website has a wealth of information and advice on how to get the most out of your student experience.
+The International Student Office website has a wealth of information and advice on how to get the most out of your student experience.

 Once you are here